What Is NAV In Mutual Funds?

 How Is NAV Calculated In Mutual Funds?

 The Net Asset Value of a fund is calculated every day after the stock market closes at 3:30 pm.
-The fund houses calculate that day’s asset and liabilities valuation to arrive at the net valuation.
+The fund houses calculate the day’s asset and liabilities valuation to arrive at the net valuation.

-This NAV decides the per unit price at which investors will purchase or withdraw their mutual fund investment.
+This NAV decides the per-unit price at which investors will purchase or withdraw their mutual fund investment.
 Net Asset Value fluctuates depending on how the underlying asset (Stock or debt) moves.
 If they rise, NAV rises.
 If they fall, NAV declines.

 Is Expense Ratio Included in NAV?